You invest time and money in social media marketing. This investment should yield measurable results.

 How to Track Social Media KPIs

-There are two main ways to track your social media KPIs:
+There are two main ways to track your KPIs:

 Built-In Analytics Tools

-They offer data about your profile, posts, and audience.
+Every social platform has native analytics.
+They provide data on your profile, posts, and audience.

-For instance, Meta Business Suite’s Insights reports provide detailed stats about your performance across Facebook and Instagram.
+For instance, Meta Business Suite’s Insights gives detailed metrics for Facebook and Instagram:

-These built-in analytics tools help you understand what content resonates with your audience, the best times to post, and how your social media efforts are impacting your overall business goals.
+These native tools show which content resonates most, the best times to post, and how your social efforts relate to business goals.

 Third-Party Analytics Tools

-Go to Social Analytics to get started.
-And add your social profiles.
+Go to Social Analytics, add your social profiles:

 Start Tracking KPIs for Social Media